tideways/symfony-messenger-middleware/README.md

 # Tideways Middleware for Symfony Messenger

-This package is currently under development and might be moved into the Tideways PHP Extension or stay independent.
-Consider it as prototype.

 This middleware for Symfony Messenger starts a Tideways trace for every processed message, names the trace after the message class and implements integration with Tideways exception tracking.